-• If students new to the District enroll during the nine-week grading period, they may request in-person instruction upon enrollment.
-However, they may start with remote learning pending current District safety level and campus phase-in plan for in-person instruction.
-Families may also choose to begin with remote learning and change to in-person instruction when other campus families are provided the option to change modalities.
+• Students new to the District may request in-person instruction upon enrollment.
+However, they may start with remote learning pending current District safety level and campus ability to accommodate for the in-person instruction request.
+All students during remote learning will be assigned a device and hot spot upon request.